reruo321/CPP-Self-Study/Online-Judges-CPP/Programmers/155651/README.md

 Answer: The sort algorithm should sort intervals by start time.

 ### Algorithm
-Apply specific sorting algorithm to all intervals, and schedule them like FIFO; first booking, first scheduling.
+Apply specific sorting algorithm to all intervals, and schedule them.

 1. (Sort all intervals with specific algorithm)
 2. Read the start time & end time of the first booking.